MicrosoftDocs/visualstudio-docs/mac/asp-net-core.md

 ## Adding a Controller

 ASP.NET Core Apps use the Model-View-Controller (MVC) design pattern to provide a logical separation of responsibilities for each part of the app.
-MVC consists of the following:
+The MVC design pattern consists of the following concepts:

 - **Model**: A class that represents the data of the app.
 - **View**: Displays the app's user interface (which is often the model data).
 - **Controller**: A class which handles browser requests, responds to user input and interaction.

-For more information on using MVC refer to [Overview of ASP.NET Core MVC](/aspnet/core/mvc/overview) guide.
+For more information on using MVC, see the [Overview of ASP.NET Core MVC](/aspnet/core/mvc/overview) guide.

 To add a controller, do the following: